 Fast forward to Christmas 2011.
 The family was together again in Alaska and they began building their kennel and their dream of one day running the Iditarod.

 2016-2017 was an interesting year for Robert.
-It was the first time in more than 20 years where Robert has a group of puppies and dogs that he has raised since puppyhood.
+It was the first time in more than 20 years that Robert had a group of puppies and dogs that he had raised since puppyhood.
 This is the future of Team Ineka.
 A lot is riding on this still.
 He also coordinated an epic expedition with 12 of Alaska’s emerging outdoor leaders.
 This week-long trip combined dog mushing, snow machining, and fat tire biking in the wilds of Alaska.
-It is under the banner, Dreamchaser Leadership.
+It is under the banner, of Dreamchaser Leadership.

-2018-2020 Robert retuned to grad school at Liberty University to pursue a degree in Sports Management Outdoor Adventure Sport and part of his thesis project is to plan and implement the 2020 Serum Run Trail Expedition which will be held in February and March.
+2018-2020 Robert returned to grad school at Liberty University to pursue a degree in Sports Management Outdoor Adventure Sport and part of his thesis project was to plan and implement the 2020 Serum Run Trail Expedition which was held in February and March.

-Robert and his family knows there will always be questions about what happened more than 15 years ago.
+Robert and his family know there will always be questions about what happened more than 20 years ago.
 They are more than willing to answer any inquiries.
-One thing is for sure, any of the people that have gotten to know Robert and his family over the years have become some of his strongest supporters.
+One thing is for sure, any of the people who have gotten to know Robert and his family over the years have become some of his strongest supporters.

 See you on the trail!